Pylons/pyramid/docs/narr/hooks.rst

 ---------------------------

 When :app:`Pyramid` can't map a URL to view code, it invokes a :term:`not found view`, which is a :term:`view callable`.
-A default notfound view exists.
-The default not found view can be overridden through application configuration.
+The default Not Found View can be overridden through application configuration.

 If your application uses :term:`imperative configuration`, you can replace the Not Found view by using the